Zuehlke/software-engineering-corner/drafts/instant-page-navigation-with-speculation-rules.md

 *Rules*, where you can view the active speculation rules.

 Right next to *Rules* there's the *Speculations* section, you’ll see all the pages that have been pre-rendered or what state they are in.
-As they are in *Ready* state, When navigating, the page will load instantly.
+As they are in *Ready* state, when navigating, the page will load instantly.
 ![Dev tools Application](https://cdn.hashnode.com/res/hashnode/image/upload/v1727713720845/jW-6gGIxw.png?auto=format)

-You can also observe background activity in the **Network** tab, where you’ll notice the prerendering process at work.![Dev tools Network](https://cdn.hashnode.com/res/hashnode/image/upload/v1727713751485/HsTee5a3T.png?auto=format)
+You can also observe background activity in the **Network** tab, where you’ll notice the pre-rendering process at work.![Dev tools Network](https://cdn.hashnode.com/res/hashnode/image/upload/v1727713751485/HsTee5a3T.png?auto=format)

 ## Excluded Links

 Some links are intentionally excluded from pre-rendering.
-These are identified by URLs ending with " -no-prerender" and are also labeled with *"NO PRERENDER:"* in the link text for easy identification.
+These are identified by URLs ending with " -no-prerender" and are also labelled with *"NO PRERENDER:"* in the link text for easy identification.

 ## Performance Stats